MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 ### Edit an HTML file

-The main, default scenario for using the Sources tool is to debug and edit a copy of a client-side (front-end) JavaScript file that's returned by your web server.
-The Sources tool's text editor can also edit HTML files.
+The Sources tool includes a general-purpose text editor that can edit HTML files.

 :::image type="complex" source="../media/sources-html-editor.msft.png" alt-text="The HTML editor of the Sources tool" lightbox="../media/sources-html-editor.msft.png":::
    The HTML editor of the Sources tool